-I find that most people tend to associate building an experimental aircraft as a crazy endeavor.
-While I have my share of crazy and reckless hobbies, this certainly isn't one of them.
-On the contrary, this is likely the most calculated and precise construction project I've undertaken.
-This is my catalog of the build process to serve as both documentation for myself, as well as a potential resource for other builders to see another perspective on how problems were resolved, and mistakes remedied or avoided.
-I've found that similar build logs from other fellow builders have been an invaluable resource.
+This is my Van's RV-14 aircraft build log.
+This serves as both a catalog for myself, as well as a potential resource for other builders to see another perspective on how problems were resolved, and mistakes remedied or avoided.
+I've found that similar build logs from other fellow builders have been an invaluable resource for me.

-The 14 benefits from some recent manufacturing improvements at Van’s, and many of the parts are pre-cut and pre-punched.
-After a fair bit of deliberation on what aircraft to build, this went to the top of my list for having fairly low construction requirements, very high factory and community support, and the overall mission of the aircraft fitting my interests.
+The 14 benefits from several recent manufacturing improvements at Van’s, and many of the parts are pre-cut and pre-punched.
+After a fair bit of deliberation on what aircraft to build, this went to the top of my list for having fairly low construction requirements, very good factory and community support, and the overall mission of the aircraft fitting my interests.

 More information can be found on the Van's website here.